MMPLab/TrackVerse/README.md

 ## Download TrackVerse
-The dataset is released as a list of YouTube video IDs together with the metadata for all object tracks extracted from them.
+We release the dataset as a list of YouTube video IDs together with the metadata for all object tracks extracted from them.
 The dataset is organized in JSONL files, with each line containing the metadata for a single object track.
 TrackVerse is available for download in the following subsets:

 | Subset        | #Tracks |Max Tracks per Class |Link |
 |---|---|---|---|